Exposing Puppy Mills through Education

 For Younger Audiences – Ages 9 through 14

-Discussing puppy mills to children can be challenging.
-We have developed an interactive, hands-on, fun presentation, using age-appropriate content and materials.
+Discussing puppy mills and animal abuse/cruelty with children can be challenging.
+We have carefully developed an interactive, hands-on, fun presentation, using age-appropriate content and materials.

 Our program includes: